 Some were betting that 3D printing would catch on, and asked how that might help their homemaker persona manage her time with all the demands on her time.
 Some were hoping that a less-dorky-looking version of Google Glass would catch on, and asked how that might improve their persona’s health routine.
 One attendee liked the notion of agentive assistants, and imagined how that might help a dentist persona manage his client base and give the best possible care.

 Part 4: How do you evaluate the future?
 (When it doesn’t exist yet)

 Next, attendees discussed the ways by which you can critique and nurture a future vision through various iterations.
 In addition to existing tools of pair design and heuristics like Cooper’s four types of work (physical, visual, cognitive, and memory), we discussed the strategic and cultural critique of future technologies.
 Most notably, the class discussed Marshal McLuhan’s “tetrad” of media critique and applied his four questions to their scenarios before iterating them a final time.

 Finally, attendees discussed that when working on a long-term vision, you’re not going to write up a spec or a requirements document to inform developers.
 Instead you’re going to want to share it in a way that gets to the reason you got into the project: to get people talking about it, or even get them enthused and ready to rally to make it happen.
 Some form of visual storytelling, with plenty of spectacle, is called for.
 Though attendees didn’t have time in this short workshop, we did review examples and discussed the necessary elements.

 And next time

 I am grateful to the Berlin group for a great first run!
-I’ll be back there in Mayto teach Cooper’s On The Road training.
-If you’re around, let me know, it would be funto see you again.
+Cooper will be back there in May to teach our On The Road training.